-National Festivals are a prime source of professional development, through exposure to world-class performers and artists, attendance at workshops delivered by recognised authorities, and of course exchanging ideas and experiences with fellow musicians.
+National organ Festivals are a prime source of professional development, through exposure to world-class performers and artists, attendance at workshops delivered by recognised authorities, and of course exchanging ideas and experiences with fellow musicians.
 Attending a Festival can provide insiration, encouragement and the pleasure of sharing with like-minded people.

 Centres may choose to run an Outreach program, and five are suggested.
 Pedals, Pipes and Pizza is aimed at the Introductory level, and has attracted good numbers of school students for a half-day program explaining the mysteries of pipe organs.
 They are fairly easy to organise and a good way of reaching into the wider community.